gsmorgan-dev/gsmorgan-dev/README.md

 ---

-*Currently open to backend engineering roles at companies building things worth using.*
+*Currently open to new opportunities.
+Whether you have a role in mind or just want to connect, feel free to get in touch.*